Social Thinking and Me (Two-Book Set)

 - Doing An Activity or Just Hanging Out

-In response to your many requests: we are now providing the ability to buy the Kid’s Guidebook in sets for classrooms and small groups to allow each child to have his or her own book!
-See below.
+In response to your many requests: we are now providing the ability to buy the Kids' Guidebook individually to allow each child to have his or her own book!
+See the "Social Thinking and Me Extras" section near the bottom of the page.

 Book 2: Thinksheets